 - An obstruction of your vision

 - Dark circles, bags, excess skin or puffiness under the eye

 - A tired appearance even if you are well-rested

-To determine if the upper and lower blepharoplasty is suitable for you, a consultation with our cosmetic surgeon is the first step.
+To determine if the upper and lower blepharoplasty is suitable for you, a consultation with our cosmetic doctor is the first step.
 At this time, we will assess your overall eyelid contour, excess eyelid skin, and the condition of the muscles.
 From here, we will be able to determine which path forward will help achieve the look you desire.

 What does upper and lower eyelid surgery cost?